-Set up enrollment for devices in Azure AD shared device mode
+Set up enrollment for devices in shared device mode

 Applies to iOS/iPadOS

-Set up automated device enrollment for devices in Azure AD shared device mode.
-Shared device mode enables frontline workers to securely share a single device throughout the day, signing in and out as needed.
-The foundation for this experience is made up of Azure Active Directory (Azure AD) shared device mode and the Microsoft Enterprise SSO plug-in.
+Set up automated device enrollment for devices in shared device mode.
+Shared device mode is a feature of Microsoft Entra ID that enables frontline workers to securely share a single device throughout the day, signing in and out as needed.
+This experience utilizes the Microsoft Enterprise SSO plug-in to limit the number of times employees have to sign in during a session.

-• Create a dynamic Azure AD group for automatic grouping
+• Create a dynamic Microsoft Entra group for automatic grouping

 • Create an assignment filter for fast provisioning